KEITH'S MECCANO PAGE

 BCMC:

 The B.C.
-Meccano Club was quite active again with meetings are a few times a year in the Greater Vancouver BC area, but is dwindling with negligible pre-planning of meeting dates for no good reason, and contradictory policies.
+Meccano Club was quite active again with meetings a few times a year in the Greater Vancouver BC area, but has dwindled with negligible pre-planning of meeting dates for no good reason, and contradictory policies.
 Thanks especially to Linda Chow and Sam Chow for their initiative and ongoing work which resurrected the club and kept it up for a few years.
+(And to the memory of Al Barton the departed co-founder, IIRC with Sam.)
 It can be an enthusiastic bunch with much knowledge and leads to more, but suffers from having some troubled members so will be gone within ten years.
 I no longer associate with it, because it is not properly set up.

 The BCMC newsletter is long defunct, the effort to produce a 20th anniversary edition floundered - material was given to an individual who has disappeared, hopefully some day the articles written for it will be published (some of us kept a copy of what we wrote).